Santiago Canyon, California

-Santiago Canyon is a canyon and unincorporated community in South Orange County, California.
+Santiago Canyon is a canyon and unincorporated community in eastern Orange County, California.
 According to the 2000 census, Santiago Canyon has several hundred residents living within its borders.
 Trabuco Canyon, Silverado Canyon, Modjeska Canyon and Williams Canyon are tributaries of Santiago Canyon.
 Santiago Creek flows northwest from the canyon, then west into the Santa Ana River.
 Neighborhoods in Santiago Canyon include Santiago Canyon Estates and Falcon View Estates.
 The landmark Cook's Corner motorcycle restaurant is also located within Santiago Canyon.

 The ZIP Code is 92676, and the community is in area code 949.